m0hammad-yaser/OSWE-AWAE-Notes/apigateway/README.md

 ```
 Now that we have the API key, we should be able to call the render endpoint through the API gateway without needing the SSRF vulnerability.
 ## Remote Code Execution
+Since we can execute arbitrary JavaScript via the Render service, we can send requests to any of the hosts in the internal network.
+The PostgreSQL database will be difficult to attack without credentials.
+The REDIS server seems enticing, but let's focus on the Kong API Gateway since we already know we can access it via the Render service headless browser.
+### RCE in Kong Admin API